-The Act3 sets out the functions of the Police and Crime Commissioner and Chief Constable and the protocol4 sets out how these functions will be undertaken to achieve the outcomes of the police and crime plan.
+The Act3 sets out the functions of the Police and Crime Commissioner and Chief Constable and the protocol4 sets out how these functions will be exercised in relation to each other to achieve the outcomes of the Police and Crime Plan.

 The Act requires the Police and Crime Commissioner to have a Chief Executive and Chief Finance Officer 5 (the Treasurer).
-The Chief Executive will be the head of paid service and undertake the responsibilities of monitoring officer 6.
+The Chief Executive will be the head of paid service and undertake the responsibilities of monitoring officer6.